Evans Head Fishing Classic Rules

-Event briefing is held on the Saturday 13th July 2019 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
-If you are unable to attend, then a video safety and info video must be watched before commencing competition.
+Event briefing is held on the Friday 1st July 2022 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
+If you are unable to attend, then when you collect your card please listen to officials for important information.
 It is important for people to attend to listen to what is going on at the event over the week.

 Fishing based prizes are based on length and not weight so no fish is to be brought back to the venue unless releasing unharmed into the tank with organisers approval.
 For a full list of species go to our website.
 Catch and release is encouraged but not compulsory, photos must be taken of live fish, dead fish photos will not be accepted.
 All fish to be entered into the competition are to be photographed on a brag mat/ruler with the token prominently displayed (daily token needed to be counted into the daily prizes).
-A brag mats will be available for purchase at the sign in location.
+All fish submitted must be of legal length according to NSW fisheries rules.
+A brag mat will be available for purchase at the sign in location.
 All brag mats/rulers are to be a commercial mat, no home made or small group branded (facebook or small online store etc) mats are allowed.
-Fish will be measured from nose to extreme tip of the tail, you can close the tip of the tail for maximum length.
+Fish will be measured from nose (mouth closed) to extreme tip of the tail, you can close the tip of the tail for maximum length.
 One fish is only eligible for one point, meaning you cant use the same for multiple photos.
 For the overall fish species prize winners, an entrant can only win one prize, i.e. the same person can not take out 1st, 2nd and 3rd in a category, only one prize per person for daily and overall in that species category.
 A competitor can win each day in the same category taking out the daily prizes to try and improve their length each day.
-If upgrading a under 16 year old then you can select to fish as your own age group, or in the higher age groups to open up more prizes, but you must select this before the event starts and can not change during the event.
+There is no limit to the amount of fish that can be submitted but there is a limit of 10 fish per species that will be counted for points, even if there is a larger daily limit, we only allow 10 fish points per species max.

 All no take zones in Marine Parks are excluded.
 All competitors are to acquaint themselves with rules and regulations of the Marine Parks within the fishing boundaries and will be liable/responsible for their actions within those Marine Parks.
 The fishing boundaries are from Cape Byron in the north to the Clarence River in the south including all tributaries Beaches and estuaries in between.
 Details and marine park rules are available at http://www.mpa.nsw.gov.au/.
 No impoundments or area restricted to public access are allowed.

-The competition will start from 8 pm on the evening of the sign on and briefing Saturday 13th July 2019 and conclude at 4 pm on Friday 13th July 2018.
-Daily prizes will be judged upon fish entered by 5:00 pm each day allocated.
+The competition will start from 8 pm Friday 1st July and conclude at 4 pm on Friday 8th July.
+Daily prizes will be judged upon fish entered by 5:00 pm each day allocated or 3:30pm on the final day.
 A new token will be handed out each day, fish entered on a daily token must be entered on the day the token is valid.
-Competitors must attend to collect tokens at each daily weigh in or such times as AFT may publish on the website and announce at the briefing.
+If no daily token but event ID card shown then fish will be submitted only as overall results, no daily prizes can be won.